Sporcle

 Sporcle is a trivia and pub quiz website created by trivia enthusiast Matt Ramme.
-First launched on April 23, 2007, the website allows users to play and make quizzes on a wide range of subjects, with the option to earn badges by completing challenges.
-The name Sporcle is a portmanteau of sports and oracle.
+First launched on April 23, 2007, the website allows users to play and make quizzes on a wide range of subjects, with the option of earning badges by completing challenges.

-Sporcle hosts over one million user-made quizzes that have been played over 4 billion times.
+Sporcle hosts over one million user-made quizzes that have been played over 5 billion times.
 In 2018, the site expanded its offerings to include weekly, live pub quizzes.

 The company is headquartered in Seattle and the Detroit metropolitan area.

 Sporcle.com

 Gameplay

 Some games on Sporcle require the user to name all of the items within a given subject—such as presidents of the US, Best Picture Oscar-winning movies, or countries whose names are also legal words in Scrabble.
 Quizzes may also be clickable, have pictures and slideshows, be in crossword format, or involve a map.

 Players can play quizzes alone, with or without a timer, challenge other users with their scores, or compete against other users in live showdowns.
-Quizzes can come in eight game types: Classic, Clickable, Grid, Map, Multiple Choice, Picture Box, Picture Click, and Slideshow, each of which can be played in a variety of ways, including Minefield, Forced Order, or entering the answers in any order.
+Quizzes can come in nine game types: Classic, Clickable, Grid, Map, Multiple Choice, Order Up, Picture Box, Picture Click, and Slideshow, each of which can be played in a variety of ways, including Minefield, Forced Order, or entering the answers in any order.
 The type and method by which users will complete the quiz is chosen by the quiz creators.